Halls of Montezuma (film): Production

 The film used various locations around Camp Pendleton and the adjacent Pacific coast for the landing scenes.
-The USMC also provided accurate military equipment, such as weapons, tanks and uniforms, as well as providing the manpower to create the logistics of a wartime U.S. Marine battalion.

-USMC also provided expertise by assigning three time decorated, Major George A. Gilliland, as Technical Advisor for the film.He was the recipient of two Bronze Stars and a Purple Heart.
+The Marines also provided accurate military equipment, such as weapons, tanks and uniforms, and provided the manpower to create the logistics of a wartime Marines battalion.
+The Marines assigned Major George A. Gilliland, the recipient of two Bronze Stars and a Purple Heart, as a technical advisor for the film.